SIMPLY THE PETS

-Worried or concerned about finding the right one for you and your pet?
+- Worried or concerned about finding the right one for you and your precious pooch?

-How do you know who is going to be reliable, honest and trustworthy with your home and pet?
+- How do you know who is going to be reliable, honest and trustworthy with your home and dog?

-Here are some handy tips to help you to find the right Pet Care company!
+Here are some handy tips to help you to find the right Dog Walker for you!

 Always ensure the company you choose is fully insured for: third party pubic liability, care custody and control of your pet and loss of key cover.
-Also, ask what the walker/ sitter does with your keys when they have them; what do they use to identify your keys (we only ever use a tag with your pets name on.
-No addresses or phone numbers are ever included); where are they kept when their not working.
+Also, ask what the walker does with your keys when they have them; what do they use to identify your keys (we only ever use a tag with your pets name on.
+No addresses or phone numbers are ever included) and where are they kept when their not working.
 These are all questions they should be happy to answer.

 Ask the company what a normal day is like for them.
 What is their usual routine?
 Their answer should be quick without much thought.
 A dog walkers busiest and most requested time is around midday.
 Croydon Council only allows a maximum of four dogs to be walked at any one time.
 In order to fufill the clients requirement and the councils bylaw Simply the Pets has standard group walk times of 11am and 1pm.
 This is the same for most other dog walking companies.
 With our walks being a full hour, once at the park and then collections and drop offs either side, our walkers are usually out from 10am and 3pm.
 Home Visits take place either before or after our walks.